tomasferrarisenda/backstage/README.md

 </br>
 </br>

-# RUN IN KUBERNETES ENVIRONMENT
+# RUN BACKSTAGE IN MINIKUBE

 #### Build and push backstage container image to DockerHub
 To build and push the Docker image, run the build-push-image.sh script